Jens Holmboe (politician)

 Jens Holmboe (14 July 1821 – 13 July 1891) was a Norwegian politician for the Conservative Party.
 A jurist by education, he was a member of the Norwegian Parliament for five terms, and held several different government posts from 1874 to 1884.

 Personal life

-He was born in Tromsøe as the son of Michael Wide Holmboe (1791–1863) and his wife Anna Rasch Schjelderup (1794–1878).
+He was born on 14 July 1821, in Tromsøe, the son of Michael Wide Holmboe (1791–1863) and his wife Anna Rasch Schjelderup (1794–1878).
 He had several brothers and sisters, including businessman Hans Conrad Holmboe.
 His grandfather of the same name was a bailiff, and his uncles Even Hammer Holmboe and Hans Holmboe and Leonhard Christian Borchgrevink Holmboe became involved in politics.

-In 1851 he married Bergithe Caroline Killengren from Tromsøe.
+In 1851, he married Bergithe Caroline Killengren from Tromsøe.
 The couple had a son Michael Holmboe and one daughter.
 Bergithe died in 1853, a week after giving birth to the daughter.
-In 1856 Jens Holmboe married Caroline Juell, who hailed from Kragerø.
+In 1856, Jens Holmboe married Caroline Juell, who hailed from Kragerø.
 The couple had one daughter.
 Caroline Juell died after giving birth to her.
 Michael Holmboe later had a son named Jens in 1880, who became a noted botanist.